Static Performances of Timber- and Bamboo-Concrete Composite Beams: A Critical Review of Experimental Results

 Fig. (22) illustrates the failure mode with continuous steel mesh connector (SM) type of shear connector in BCC and TCC system.
 As reported in cited litratures and seen in the Figure, the failure phenomenon is observed to be different in all cases.
 In the BCC system, it is reported that the composite specimens exhibited linear behavior up to half the peak load.
 The failure is particularly attributed to the splitting of the glubam due to the delamination cracking of the glubam longitudinally along the punching direction of the steel mesh connector.
 In the TCC system, Lukaszewska et al. explained that linearity was revealed almost till the peak load.
 The failure was mainly due to the brittle failure of concrete followed by the yielding and tearing of the steel mesh.
 On the other hand, Clouston et al. stated that the failure is exclusively attributable to the yielding and then rupture of the steel mesh, with no noticeable failure in both the concrete slab and timber beam.

 As stated earlier, the primary objective of this study is to characterize the mechanical and structural behavior of glubam-concrete as compared to the TCC, though not robust.
 Therefore, the interest herein essentially lies in identifying the basic feature of the global and local failure phenomenon of these composites in which basic differences are supposed to be highlighted in terms of the connector, concrete and the glubam/timber beam.
 To this end, it is apparent that the failure phenomenon of glubam-concrete composite with the continuous steel mesh shear connector appears to be poles apart from that observed in the timber-concert composite.
 Therefore, the difference in the failure phenomenon of the two composite systems, as far as the continuous steel mesh connector is concerned, can be concluded: i) In the BCC system, the delamination cracking of the glubam beam is somehow pronounced in the punching direction longitudinally.
 By contrast, no damage is reported in the LVL beam of the TCC system.
-This could probably be due to the glubam used in the BCC system has weak delamination cracking resistance capacity.
+This could probably be due to the glubam used in the BCC system having weak delamination cracking resistance capacity.
 This property is related to the adhesion capacity of the adhesive used to manufacture the glubam and can be improved by applying structural adhesives which could give better adhesion in laminating the glubam sheet.
 The failure of the shear connector was the reason for the global failure of the TCC system reported in Clouston et al. , while the concrete failure followed by the rapture of the connector is the reason for the failure in Lukaszewska et al. .
 It is recalled that the concrete strength class is comparatively lower .

 |Fig. (21).
 Failure mode of Notch connection.|